How Will My Business Process Unfold? Predicting Case Suffixes With Start and End Timestamps: Conclusion

 \section{Conclusion}

-This paper presents an approach to predict the sequence of remaining activities in ongoing cases of a process, along with the inter-start and processing times.
-Our proposed approach introduce the concept of predicting suffixes of all ongoing cases in a process, in lockstep, using a sweep line-based approach.
-This method enables the calculation of inter-case features at each step of the prediction process.
-These features help in predicting waiting times, as waiting times depend on the overall workload across all ongoing cases.
-Furthermore, our approach predicts case suffixes using three separate models: one for the next activity, another for inter-start time, and a third for processing time.
-Our approach enables optimizing each model separately and predicting the end time of ongoing activity instances, given that their activity type and start times.
+This paper presents a method to predict the sequence of remaining activity instances for each ongoing case of a business process, along with the inter-start time and processing time of each activity instance.
+The proposed method predicts the suffixes of all ongoing cases in lockstep, using a sweep line-based approach.
+At each cut-off point, starting from the time of the most recently started activity instance, we estimate the label of the next activity instance in the same case, and the (inter-)start time and processing time of this activity instance.
+After each such next-activity prediction step, we recalculate a set of features related to resource contention and resource availability.
+Resource contention and availability are two key sources of waiting time in business processes.
+Accordingly, the proposed method builds on the hypothesis that the inclusion of such features is likely to enhance the accuracy of inter-start time predictions.

-Our evaluation show that this approach (namely MM) has better accuracy relative to existing baselines that predict the activity and timestamps via one single model (SM approaches).
-In particular, we observed an improvement in the control-flow metrics, attributable to the fact that we exploited the modularity of the proposed approach to incorporate an optimized method for next-activity sampling.
-We also observed improvements in inter-start time prediction attributable to the use of inter-case features in the proposed sweep-line method.
+The proposed method predicts case suffixes using three separate models: one for the next activity prediction, another for inter-start time prediction, and a third for processing time prediction.
+This multi-model approach enables us to optimize each model separately.

-In future work, we plan to explore alternative architectures such as Transformers and encoder-decoder models with attention for next activity, inter-start time, and processing time prediction.
-We also aim to reduce reliance on teacher forcing by mixing predicted and ground-truth activities during training.
-Additionally, we intend to apply our approach to use cases like capacity planning and scheduling.
-To further assess the role of inter-case features, we plan to compare our method against state-of-the-art models that do not use such features.
+The experimental evaluation shows that the proposed multi-model (MM) method achieves higher accuracy relative to existing baselines, which predict the activity and timestamps via a single model (SM approaches) and which do not incorporate resource contention and resource availability features.
+In particular, we observed an improvement in the control-flow accuracy metrics, attributable to the fact that we exploited the modularity of the proposed approach to incorporate an optimized method for next-activity sampling.
+We also observed improvements in inter-start time prediction attributable to the use of resource contention features in the proposed sweep-line method.
+Furthermore, we observed that when the resource availability features are integrated within the MM approach, this information significantly improved the performance of MM’s variant $MM_{avail}$ for case suffix prediction.
+This improvement was particularly evident with respect to control flow, inter-start time, and processing time prediction.
+In comparison to the previous MM approach, $MM_{avail}$ demonstrated improved performance, highlighting the effectiveness of incorporating resource availability features into the predictive model for predicting case suffix of an ongoing case in a business process.